 To decide how often to re-train you need to consider the tasks people do, the competency needed – and the consequence if it goes wrong.
 Some alternative strategies to a “one size fits all” annual refresher training programme include:

 Training little and often, via on-the-job tool box talks on the can be more effective than day-long annual refreshers in a classroom.
 E-learning is another way to let people pace their learning – but remember to follow up with assessing competence on-the-job.
 Keeping track of employee training is very important for your business for compliance reasons.
-Take a look at Effective Software's training module to see how you can schedule and manage employee training while also cutting down on admin time.
+Take a look at Effective Software's training mangement software to see how you can schedule and manage employee training while also cutting down on admin time.